AIR WATER SYRINGE

 SLEEVES

-The other protective measure that is most commonly used for an air water syringe are barrier sleeves.
-These sleeves are put over the syringe as a protective barrier from the splash back and contaminated aerosol.
+The other protective measure that is most commonly used for dental infection control are barrier sleeves.
+These sleeves are put over the device as a protective barrier from the splash back and contaminated aerosol.

-As you can see, barrier sleeves are a false sense of safety.
-But a dentist, orthodontist, and hygienist feel this is safe dentistry?
+As you can see, barrier sleeves create a false sense of safety.
+However, do dentists, orthodontists, and hygienists genuinely believe this is practicing safe dentistry?

 TIME CONSTRAINTS

-The overall lack of proper sterilization protocols for an item that is used on every patient is a scary truth.
+The overall absence of appropriate sterilization protocols for an item used on every patient is a frightening reality.

-Manufacturers have manuals on how to clean an air water syringe, but due to the intricate steps needed, most offices do a simple wipe and call it a day.
-The time in which it would take a dentist, orthodontist, or hygienist to complete the steps given by manufacturers is also not possible.
-The time constraints with seeing the next patient do not allow the necessary cleaning steps to be completed.
-If you cannot remove an air water syringe and you cannot follow the manufacturer’s cleaning methods, you begin to see where the issues lie.
+Manufacturers provide manuals on how to clean a syringe, but due to the intricate steps required, most offices perform a simple wipe and consider it sufficient.
+Dentists, orthodontists, or hygienists often find it impossible to allocate the necessary time to follow the manufacturers' recommended cleaning steps.
+The time constraints associated with seeing the next patient do not permit the completion of the necessary cleaning steps.
+When you cannot remove an air water syringe and cannot adhere to the manufacturer’s cleaning methods, you begin to understand the root of the problem.

 DID YOU KNOW?

-Every handpiece that is attached to the dental chair can be removed to put through a sterilizer except for an air water syringe.
+Every handpiece attached to the dental chair can be removed and sterilized, with the exception of an air water syringe.

 LACK OF TRANSPARENCY

-Now lets go back a step.
-Some air water syringes have been designed to include a safety feature to remove the head of the air water syringe or the outer sleeve to be sterilized.
+Now let's go back a step.
+Some syringes have been designed to include a safety feature to remove the head of the syringe or the outer sleeve to be sterilized.
 The problem is, a dentist, orthodontist, and hygienist are not aware their device has this safety feature.

-What good is a safety feature if the companies who make and sell the product do not teach or inform a dentist, orthodontist, or hygienist how to use it?
-On top of that, the items needed in order to make the safety feature viable are considered optional.
-This is when it becomes apparent why offices, even if they know their air water syringe has this safety feature, still do not do it.
-It costs money!
-In order to maintain a safe air water syringe, offices must have a minimum of ten replacement sleeves or heads to swap out between patients per surgery.
-The manufacturer is the person who in turn creates the issue by labeling items as optional with the distributor, who in turn makes the dentist, orthodontist, and hygienist feel these optional parts are unneeded in daily functions.
+What good is a safety feature if the companies that manufacture and sell the product do not provide proper instruction or information to dentists, orthodontists, or hygienists on how to use it?
+Furthermore, the necessary items to make the safety feature effective are often categorized as optional.
+This is when it becomes clear why many offices, even if they are aware of the syringe's safety feature, still do not implement it—simply put, it involves costs.
+To maintain a safe air water syringe, offices must have a minimum of ten replacement sleeves or heads to switch out between patients in each surgery.
+The manufacturer contributes to the problem by labeling these items as optional for the distributor, who, in turn, leads dentists, orthodontists, and hygienists to believe that these optional parts are unnecessary for daily operations.

-It’s an industry problem that needs to be fixed immediately.
-If a part makes an air water syringe safer, it should be standard, not optional.
+It's an industry problem that requires an immediate solution.
+If a component enhances the safety of an air water syringe, it should be a standard feature, not an option.

 OPTIONAL EQUIPMENT?

-Lets give an example of how this sounds.
-You and your family go to a car dealership to buy a car.
-You find the car you like but it is a little too expensive.
-So to save money you ask the dealership to remove the airbags and seatbelts.
-This is optional equipment right?
+Let's provide an example of how this sounds.
+You and your family visit a car dealership to purchase a car.
+You find the car you like, but it is a little too expensive.
+So, to save money, you request the dealership to remove the airbags and seatbelts.
+These are optional safety features, right?

-Not if your life depended on it.
-Manufacturers have portrayed their safety add-ons as optional.
-What manufacturers should do is teach a dentist, orthodontist, and hygienist about the increased safety these parts can add to an air water syringe.
-A dentist, orthodontist, and hygieniest should also be informed on how it will help reduce risks and add more protection for their patients as well as their staff.
-But the disconnect created by manufacturers, dental distributors, and dental offices create a lack of understanding that is needed to safely sterilize an air water syringe.
-When items are deemed optional, offices in turn conceptualize these items as unneeded perks.
+Manufacturers have portrayed their safety add-ons as optional, but they should educate dentists, orthodontists, and hygienists about the increased safety these parts can provide for an air water syringe.
+This education should also include information on how it can reduce risks and enhance protection for both patients and staff.
+However, the disconnect between manufacturers, dental distributors, and dental offices has led to a lack of understanding required for the proper sterilization of an air water syringe.
+When items are labeled as optional, offices tend to perceive them as unnecessary perks.

-When it comes to the safety of you or your family, safety should not be optional, it should be standard.
+When it comes to the safety of you or your family, safety should not be optional; it should be a standard practice.

 WORKING WITH A BUDGET